Stieltjes analytic functions and higher order linear differential equations: Introduction

-We then apply this Stieltjes-analytic function theory to find solutions to differential equations, analogously to how it is used in the classical case.
-We show a way of translating any higher order linear Stieltjes differential equation of constant coefficients to a difference equation on the coefficients of a Stieltjes-analytic function, which always has a solution.
-We then show that such Stieltjes-analytic function actually solves the original problem.
+We then apply this Stieltjes-analytic function theory to find solutions of differential equations, analogously to how it is used in the classical case.
+We show a way of translating any higher order linear Stieltjes differential equation with constant coefficients to a difference equation on the coefficients of a Stieltjes-analytic function, which always has a solution.
+We then prove that such Stieltjes-analytic function actually solves the original problem.
 In particular, we apply this method to the first order linear problem and define the exponential series.
-We show it is indeed a Stieltjes-analytic function, we study its properties, interval of convergence and whether or not we have an analytic continuation to the whole real line.
-We then compare the exponential series to the exponential function given in \cite{RodrigoTheory,Onfirst}, the solution of the first order linear problem that the literature considers and show that they are equivalent.
+We show it is indeed a Stieltjes-analytic function, study its properties, interval of convergence and whether or not it has an analytic continuation to the whole real line.
+We then compare the exponential series to the exponential function given in \cite{RodrigoTheory,Onfirst}, the solution of the first order linear problem that the literature considers, and show that they are equivalent.

-The structure of this work is as follows: In Section~\ref{preliminares} we present some preliminary concepts and definitions needed for us to prove the statements later made on the following sections.
+The structure of this work is as follows: In Section~\ref{preliminares} we present some preliminary concepts and definitions needed to prove the statements in the following sections.
 In Section~\ref{monomios} we introduce the notion of $g$-monomial and $g$-polynomial.
-We study their properties and relations with monomials associated to other (special) derivators which we will later be able to calculate explicitly.
+We study their properties and relations to monomials associated to other (special) derivators which we will later be able to calculate explicitly.
 In Section~\ref{analitica} we finally introduce the Stieltjes-analytic functions.
-We study them and compare them with the classical analytic functions.
+We study and compare them with the classical analytic functions.
 We show some examples of Stieltjes-analytic functions with interesting behaviors as well.
-Finally, in Section~\ref{exponencial}, we apply the Stieltjes-analytic function theory to differential equations and we show as an application a method that solves any higher order linear homogeneous Stieltjes differential equation with constant coefficients as well as some nonhomogeneous cases.
-We define then the exponential series.
+Finally, in Section~\ref{exponencial}, we apply the Stieltjes-analytic function theory to differential equations and we show, as an application, a method that solves any higher order linear homogeneous Stieltjes differential equation with constant coefficients as well as some nonhomogeneous cases.
+We then define the exponential series.
 We study where it converges, what rules it follows when we change the center point, its relation to some specific exponential series and compare it to the exponential function defined in \cite{RodrigoTheory,Onfirst}.